relasine/gh-api/README.md

 ### Running the test suite

-To run the test suite, navigate into the repo's root and use `npm test`
+To run the test suite on usage of React Hooks, navigate into the repo's root and use `npm test`

 ### Site Component Structure